Dan Winkler

-Daniel Allen Winkler (born February 2, 1990) is an American professional baseball pitcher who is a free agent.
-He previously played in Major League Baseball (MLB) for the Atlanta Braves and Chicago Cubs.
+Daniel Allen Winkler (born February 2, 1990) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Atlanta Braves and Chicago Cubs.

 Career

 Winkler attended St. Anthony High School in Effingham, Illinois.
-He then attended Parkland College and was drafted by the Chicago Cubs in the 43rd round of the 2010 Major League Baseball draft, but did not sign and instead transferred to the University of Central Florida (UCF).
-In 2011, his junior season, he went 3-4 with a 4.70 ERA in 18 games.
+He then attended Parkland College and was drafted by the Chicago Cubs in the 43rd round of the 2010 Major League Baseball draft, but did not sign and instead transferred to the University of Central Florida (UCF) to play for the UCF Knights.
+In 2011, his junior season, he went 3–4 with a 4.70 ERA in 18 games.

 Colorado Rockies

 Winkler was then drafted by the Colorado Rockies in the 20th round of the 2011 Major League Baseball draft and signed.

 Winkler made his professional debut for the Casper Ghosts, going 4–3 in 12 starts with a 3.92 earned run average (ERA) and 65 strikeouts over 57 1/3 innings.
 He spent the 2012 season with the Asheville Tourists.
 He started 25 games, going 11–10 with a 4.46 ERA and 136 strikeouts in 145 1/3 innings.
 Winkler started the 2013 season with the Modesto Nuts.
-On June 25, 2013 he combined with two relievers to pitch a no-hitter.
+On June 25, 2013, he combined with two relievers to pitch a no-hitter.
 He was promoted to the Tulsa Drillers near the end of the season.
 Overall, he was 13–7 with a 2.98 ERA and 175 strikeouts in 157 innings.
 The 175 strikeouts led all minor league players.
 He returned to Tulsa to start the 2014 season.
 He underwent Tommy John surgery to repair the ulnar collateral ligament of the elbow in June 2014.